clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

     + Input: a data frame, logical conditions
     + Output: a data frame with rows removed using those conditions
 * `readr::read_csv()`:
-    + Input: file path, optionally variable names or types
+    + Input: a file path, optionally variable names or types
-    + Output: data frame containing info read in from file
+    + Output: a data frame containing info read in from file

 Why Write Your Own Functions?